-Thermal anemometry was first used in a hot-wire anemometer to measure the volume flow rate of gases flowing in pipes.
-A hot-wire anemometer consists of a piece of thin (typical diameter 5 μm), electrically heated wire (usually tungsten, platinum of a platinum-iridium alloy) inserted into the gas flow.
-The flowing gas has a cooling effect on the wire, which reduces its resistance.
+Thermal anemometers: Thermal anemometry was first used in the hot-wire anemometer to measure the volume flow rate of gases flowing in pipes.
+The hot-wire anemometer consists of a piece of thin (typical diameter of 5 μ m), electrically heated wire (usually tungsten, platinum, or a platinum-iridium alloy) that is inserted into the gas flow.
+The flowing gas has a cooling effect on the wire which reduces its resistance.
 Measurement of the resistance change (usually by a bridge circuit) allows the volume flow rate of the gas to be calculated.
 Unfortunately, the device is not robust because of the very small diameter of the wire used in its construction.
 However, it has a very fast speed of response, which makes it an ideal measurement device in conditions where the flow velocity is changing.
 It is also insensitive to the direction of gas flow, making it a very useful measuring device in conditions of turbulent flow.
 Recently, more robust devices have been made by using a thin metal film instead of a wire.
 In this form, the device is known as a hot-film anemometer.
-Typically, the film is platinum and is deposited on a quartz probe of a typical diameter of 0.05 mm.
+Typically, the film is platinum and it is deposited on a quartz probe of typical diameter 0.05 mm.
 The increased robustness means that the hot-film anemometer is also used to measure the flow rate of liquids such as water.

-Coriolis meter

-While the Coriolis meter is intended primarily to be a mass flow-measuring instrument, it can also be used to measure volume flow rate when high measurement accuracy is required.
+Coriolis meter: While the Coriolis meter is primarily intended to be a mass flow measuring instrument, it can also be used to measure volume flow rate when high measurement accuracy is required.
 However, its high cost means that alternative instruments are normally used for measuring volume flow rate.